 FARA Charity was founded in 1991 to transform the lives of children abandoned into Romania’s notorious state institutions, suffering abuse and neglect.

-FARA means “without” in Romanian and FARA Charity was founded to create a family for those without.
+Fara means “without” in Romanian, and FARA Charity was founded to create a family for those without.

 Jane has many stories to tell of children and young people healed by love and care in FARA.
-Florin who was rescued from a life in state institution where he was often locked in a cupboard, beaten severely and became almost blind, prayed, “Thank you God that love is greater than hatred, I thank you for making my life like the light.”
+Florin was rescued from a state institution where he experienced a life of abuse, beaten and locked in cupboard he became almost blind.
+He prayed, “thank you God that love is greater than hatred, I thank you for making my life like the light.”

 FARA reaches out to the poor, the vulnerable and excluded in Romania.
 Our mission is to build families and communities, to love and to serve them.
 To strive to build a just society serving the common good, based on Christian values, welcoming people of all faiths and none.